RafiurRahmanSaikat/LearningPlatform-Client/Instruction/task_description.md

 1. Make sure your design and website idea are unique.
 First, finalize your idea (What type of website do you want to build).
 Then google the site design or visit ThemeForest to get your website idea.
 However, your website can not relate to your previous assignments or any demo project displayed in the course or our conceptual sessions.

 1. Give your website a name.
 The name should appear on the website and be displayed on the website's title.
+DONE.......

 1. It will contain a navbar with the options: website logo, website name, Courses, FAQ, Blog, toggle theme (dark/ light), and User Profile Picture (or login).
 The user profile picture on the navbar is conditional.
 If the user is signed in, the navbar will show the profile pic.
 The user's name will be visible when the mouse is in the picture.
+DONE.......

 1. After clicking "Log in," it will redirect to a login page.
 3 types of login systems you have to implement: Email & password login, Google, and GitHub login.
 The login page will have a toggle option to go to the register page.